Bluesun Hv Battery Cluster Control Box

 A BCM that is integrated into the battery pack, providing more precise monitoring and control of individual battery cells or modules.
 A BCM that is integrated into the battery pack provides more precise monitoring and control of individual battery cells or modules.

-• Battery master control technology principle
+• Battery connection control technology principle

-Battery master control technology principle
+Battery connection control technology principle

 A battery management system (BMS) is any electronic system that manages a ( or ) by facilitating the safe usage and a long life of the battery in practical scenarios while monitoring and estimating its various states (such as and ), calculating secondary data, reporting that data, controlling its environment, authenticating or it.